-The French tax authorities (Direction Générale des Finances Publiques) have clarified the July 2024 launch plans for B2B e-invoicing and B2C invoice reporting:
+The French tax authorities (Direction Générale des Finances Publiques) have clarified the revised proposed 2026 launch plans for B2B e-invoicing and B2C invoice reporting:

 - April 2023: The registrations process will start April 2023 with the launch of the Chorus Pro-based portal, portail public de facturation (‘PPF’) – for companies registering directly and potential certified agents (PDP).

 - Jan 2024: A pilot will be launched for a six-month period for businesses and PDP’s on a voluntary basis

 - Feb 2024: The first list of confirmed PDP agents will be published at the start of 2024.

 France has opted for a Decentralised clearance model of Continuous Transaction Controls model (used in Mexico and Chile).
 This comes with the option to use certified agents (PDP, Plateformes de dématérialisation partenaires) able to clear invoices instead of direct reporting by the business via PPF.
 This is rather than the Italian-style Centralised clearance (see below for more details).
 See our global e-invoicing tracker.

 Learn more about French VAT in our country guide.

 The French Parliament has adopted the provisions of the Finance Law 2022, which includes the phased introduction of e-invoicing.
 A late addition to the rules is the penalty regime for missed e-invoices.
 This will be:

 - For taxpayers: €15 per invoice limited to €15,000 total per annum